A Spoonful of Sugar

 "A Spoonful of Sugar" is a song from Walt Disney's 1964 film and 2004 musical version of Mary Poppins, composed by Robert B. Sherman and Richard M. Sherman.
+The song has characteristics of the fast-paced one-step, a popular dance in the 1910s.

+In-film context

-It is an uptempo song sung by Mary Poppins, instructing the two children, Jane (Karen Dotrice) and Michael (Matthew Garber) to clean their room.
+It is an uptempo song sung by Mary Poppins (Julie Andrews), instructing the two children, Jane (Karen Dotrice) and Michael (Matthew Garber) to clean their room.
 Although the task is daunting, she tells them, with a good attitude, it can be fun.
 The melody is heard throughout the film as Mary's leitmotif.

-As part of the interlude, she sees that Michael couldn't get out of the closet doors that open and close rapidly.
+In-musical context

 In the musical, Robertson Ay and Mrs. Brill are helping Mrs. Banks for a tea party she's planning.
 Mrs. Brill tells Robertson Ay to make the frosting, which the kids try to do instead, despite Robertson Ay giving them warnings.
 After Jane sends him to get hot water, it comes out with the force of a cannon and causes Robertson Ay to run into the furniture, destroying the kitchen in the process.
-Mrs. Banks is shocked to see the kitchen in this shape, when she came down with Mary Poppins.
+Mrs. Banks is shocked to see the kitchen in this shape when she arrives there with Mary Poppins.
 Mary sends her upstairs to get dressed, while she gives Jane and Michael some medicine, which comes out in different colors and flavors, much like in the film.
 Cleaning the kitchen up is similar to cleaning up the nursery in the film with Mary magically putting it back together.